cognitedata/neat/docs/tutorials/data-modeling-lifecycle/part-2-analytic-solution.md

 After the implementation is done, Alice validates the solution model by running the `Validate Rules` workflow with the new spreadsheet as input.
 The validation is successful, and the solution model is ready to be deployed.

+## Updating the Spreadsheet (Download Olav's DMS spreadsheet)

+After the conversion and modification with the help of Alice, Olav's DMS spreadsheet is done.

+You can download Olav's spreadsheet [here with the MDS model](../../artifacts/rules/dms-analytics-olav.xlsx).

 ## Deploying the Solution Model

 Olav deploys the new solution model by selecting the `Export DMS` workflow.
 He deactivates the `Export Transformations`